Copenhagen – Oslo

 View all Special Offers

-The earliest Copenhagen Oslo ferry typically departs Copenhagen at about 15:00 and the last ferry usually leaves at 16:30.
+The Copenhagen Oslo ferry typically departs from Copenhagen at around 15:00.

 How long is the ferry from Copenhagen to Oslo?